emilepharand/Babilonia/README.md

 # Babilonia

 Babilonia is an innovative tool for language enthusiasts who want to **grow and strengthen their vocabulary** in foreign languages.
 It seeks to unlock the power of vocabulary as a means to express your thoughts and understand native speakers.
-In a nutshell, as your vocabulary im proves, so do your language skills!
+In a nutshell, as your vocabulary improves, so do your language skills!

 At its core, Babilonia leverages your **muscle memory** to help you learn **more words**, **faster**.
 Also, unlike traditionnal methods, Babilonia lets you practice **multiple languages *at the same time***! :heart_eyes: